Jefferson-Khy/ToDo-App/README.md

 # Todo Application

 This project is a full-stack web application that allows users to create, view, and delete tasks.
 It was initially based on a tutorial by Art of Engineer, which can be found [here](https://www.youtube.com/watch?v=O5hKoBV3vaU).
-The original tutorial was followed as a foundation, but significant modifications have been made to tailor the project to personal learning objectives and preferences.
+The original tutorial was followed as a foundation, but slight modifications have been made to tailor the project to personal learning objectives and preferences.

 ## Modifications from Original Tutorial